 What do I mean by “working back” and what’s the best way to do it?
 In order to learn as much as you can about your ancestry, the best place to start is building a family tree.

 I build my family trees on Ancestry (read why I prefer Ancestry for building family trees).
 Since I have tested my DNA there, I can easily connect my tree to my DNA results and get access to extra features.

 While it’s free to build a family tree on Ancestry, it is easiest to do it with a subscription.

 You can add records, photographs, dates, and names very quickly this way, and it saves a lot of time.

 If you think you would like to try a free trial on Ancestry to see how you like it, you can use the following link to get a two-week free trial.
 If you subscribe at the end of your trial, I may get a small commission at no extra cost to you that helps me support the work I do on this website (much appreciated!!): Ancestry Free Trial

-I hope that this post helped you understand more about your Swedish DNA, how you may have inherited it, and how far back you might have to look in your family tree to find your Swedish ancestors.
+I hope that this post helped you understand more about your Swedish and Danish DNA, how you may have inherited it, and how far back you might have to look in your family tree to find your Swedish ancestors.